OzzyProjects/datalink_layer_sniffer/README.md

 ./raw_sniffer

 if no interface name is provided, it sniff by default on eno1.
+Easy to change

-You can see an example of output in example file.
+You can see an example of output log in filename "example".

-Works on Debian Bullseye and Ubuntu.
+It works on Debian Bullseye and Ubuntu.